vonderborch/ProjectTools/Templates/Velentr.INDIVIDUAL_SUPPORT/README.md

 - Some way to build C# projects
 - This project cloned, forked, downloaded, etc.
 - Powershell (for running some build scripts)
-- Python (for running some build scripts)
+- Python (for setting up dependencies and for running some build scripts)
   - NOTE: make sure to run `update_or_install_fna.py` to install FNA for the repo
+  - NOTE: FNA generally updates once a month, so if you've previously run the script and it's been a while, you may want to run it again to get the latest version

 ### Instructions